Greenstone-Biosciences/boltz2-hpc-tools/README.md

 Each SMILE string will generate a boltz_results_IDENTIFYIER folder within the Ligand_Yamls directory in Nutz.

-3) Analyze the entire Ligand_yamls directory and concatinate output into a file conmbine.csv in the output directory.
+3) Analyze the entire Ligand_yamls directory and concatinate output into a file combine.csv in the output directory.
 Optionally overwrite an existing combine.csv file in the same directory using the -w flag.

 ```
 ./analyze_batch_boltz -i <Input Directory that contains 'Ligand_yamls' directory> -o <Output Directory> [-w/--overwrite]